Nikolinje – Saint Nicholas’ Day in Croatia

 Saint Nicholas was a Christian bishop who lived in Mira, Turkey, in the 4th century.
 His parents struggled to have children, so he ended up as an only child.
 They died soon after he was born.
 He was named after his uncle, who was a bishop in Mira, so it is fitting that he also became a bishop in Mira.

 Throughout his life, Nicholas was guided by love and goodness.
 When his uncle died, everyone thought that he was going to take over his bishop role.
-He was a modest man afraid of the great responsibility that came with being a bishop.
-Instead, Nicholas withdrew to Palestina (Palestine) where he lived a solitary life.
+He was a modest man afraid of the great responsibility of being a bishop.
+Instead, Nicholas withdrew to Palestina (Palestine), where he lived a solitary life.

 After several years of living in Palestina, Nicholas returned to Mira right after the bishop who replaced his uncle died.
 In the end, he became a bishop after all.
 During the day, Nicholas preached about the faith, and during the night, he prayed.
 Some stories say that he sold all of his property and gave the money he earned to the poor.

 Nicholas died on December 6, 340 (the exact year is unclear).
 The date of his death is celebrated as Nikolinje (Saint Nicholas’ Day).
-On this day, people called Nikola, Nikolina, Nikolica, Nina, Nino, Nika, and Niko celebrate their name day.
+In Croatia, people called Nikola, Nikolina, Nikolica, Nina, Nino, Nika, and Niko celebrate their name day on Nikolinje.

 Nicholas is considered to be the protector of children, sailors, fishermen, the poor, students, girls, pharmacists, prisoners, merchants, and travelers.

 Nikola is also the protector of the island of Sicily and many cities around the world.
 In Croatia, he is the protector of Varaždin, Koprivnica, Krapina, Baška Voda, Kraljevica, and Krilo Jesenice.